 VL: Expose your child to a wide variety of foods from the outset; your child should also see you eating a variety of foods.
 Don’t engage in food battles.
 If your child strongly refuses a food, continue to offer it, but don’t force it—it can only backfire.

-VM: Parents should try to expose their children to a variety of healthy food in the first year, before they start refusing everything that is new
+VM: Parents should try to expose their children to a variety of healthy food in the first year, before they start refusing everything that is new to them.

 DK: Try not to fall into the pattern of taking the path of least resistance and offering the same few things you know he likes to eat.
 It’s not necessary to make separate meals; everyone should eat the same thing.
 Parents need to stay in control.